wxggg/libevent-cpp/docs/3-libevent-cpp-0.0.3-select.md

  * case it became ready just after the check and just before it called
  * select_wait, we call it again, knowing we are already on its
  * wait queue this time.
 The second call is not necessary if the
- * select_table is NULL indicating an earlier file check was ready
+ * select_table is nullptr indicating an earlier file check was ready
  * and we aren't going to sleep on the select_table.  -- jrs */